 Requirement O11 is new and concerns colourants and printing inks in contact with food.
-Today there are requirements for colourants in the Chemical Module version 3 but no requirement applies specifically for usage in contact with food.
-Requirement O12 in this criteria document is related to the greaseproof paper and converted products in contact with food.
-It is important that not only the paper is safe to use in contact with food but also the colourant/printing ink, therefore a new requirement for the colourant/printing ink has been added.
+Today there are requirements for colourants in the Chemical Module, version 3, but no requirement applies specifically for usage in contact with food.
+Requirement O12 in this criteria document addresses greaseproof paper and converted products in contact with food.
+Given the common application of colourants and printing inks on e.g. cupcakes and the varying quality of these it is considered important to ensure not only the paper is safe to use in contact with food but also the colourants/printing inks, therefore, a new requirement for the these has been added.

-The colourant/printing ink must comply with BfR's recommendation XXXVI, April 202119 or more recent versions and BfR's recommendation XXXVI/220.
-April 2022 or more recent versions.
+The colourant used in pulp or paper must comply with BfR's recommendation XXXVI, April 202123 or more recent versions and BfR's recommendation XXXVI/224, April 2022 or more recent versions.
 According to the recommendations, only iron oxides and iron hydroxides (E 172) are permitted as colorants in products for baking purposes.
 Migration tests ensuring no migration of the colourants to the foodstuff must be performed for colorants in greaseproof papers not used for baking purposes.

-The European Printing Ink Association (EuPIA) has introduced the "Guideline on Printing Inks applied to Food Contact Materials"21.
-The guideline also includes a subsequent document which describe good manufacturing practices of the colourant/printing ink.
-EuPIA has also developed a document called "Statement of Composition" (SoC) where all potential present migrants in the colourant or printing ink shall be listed.
+Printing inks shall comply with EuPIA's guideline, April 2020 or later and with Swiss Ordinance Annex 10.
+A list with permitted substances for the use in packaging inks is included in the regulation "Swiss Ordinance on materials and articles intended to come into contact with foodstuffs, Annex 10"25.
+The European Printing Ink Association (EuPIA) has introduced the "Guideline on Printing Inks applied to Food Contact Materials"26.
+Due to the lack of harmonised European legislation, the EuPIA guidelines currently represents the best practice.
+The EuPIA's guideline also includes a subsequent document Good Manufacturing Practices (GMP) - Printing Inks for Food Contact Materials which describe good manufacturing practices of the printing ink.
+EuPIA has also developed a document called "Statement of Composition" (SoC) where all potential present migrants in the printing ink shall be listed.
 The SoC has been developed to ensure full transparency along the supply chain and a SoC shall be available for each printing ink.
-Due to the lack of harmonised European legislation, the EuPIA "Guideline on Printing Inks applied to Food Contact Materials" currently represents the best practice.
-A list with permitted substances for the use in packaging inks is included in the regulation "Swiss Ordinance on materials and articles intended to come into contact with foodstuffs, Annex 10"22.
+The paper manufacturer shall enclose documentation demonstrating compliance with the requirement including also SoC.